andrew/ultimate-awesome/README.md

 - [Awesome-Segment-Anything](https://github.com/liliu-avril/Awesome-Segment-Anything) - This repository is for the first comprehensive survey on Meta AI's Segment Anything Model (SAM). .
 - [Awesome-MXNet](https://github.com/chinakook/Awesome-MXNet) - A curated list of MXNet examples, tutorials and blogs.
 - [awesome-sanic](https://github.com/mekicha/awesome-sanic) - A curated list of awesome Sanic resources and extensions.
+- [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️.
 - [awesome-pydantic](https://github.com/kludex/awesome-pydantic) - A curated list of awesome things related to Pydantic! 🌪️.
 - [awesome-asyncio-cn](https://github.com/chenjiandongx/awesome-asyncio-cn) - 😎 Python Asyncio 精选资源列表，囊括了网络框架，库，软件等资源.
 - [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.